Topological quantum compilation of metaplectic anyons based on the genetic optimized algorithms: Conclusions

 \section{Conclusions}

-We investigate the metaplectic anyon models based on $SO(3)_2$ and obtain 6 anyon models according to \textit{F}-matrices/\textit{R}-symbols and fusion rules by non-standard encoding.By adding a pair of \textit{Z} anyons after braiding \textit{X} with $X^\prime$, the initial arrangement of anyons can be reset, which makes it feasible to obtain the corresponding EBMs.
+We investigate the metaplectic anyon models based on $SO(3)_2$ and obtain 6 anyon models according to \textit{F}-matrices/\textit{R}-symbols and fusion rules by non-standard encoding.
+By adding a pair of \textit{Z} anyons after braiding \textit{X} with $X^\prime$, the initial arrangement of anyons can be reset, which makes it feasible to obtain the corresponding EBMs.
 We emphasize that only auxiliary anyons are added for fusion in this process, which means that measurements may not be necessary to implement a universal set of gates for $SO(3)_2$ anyon model.The models of EBMs with global phase differences are grouped into one class, we select the best three models $\{V^{113}_3,V^{131}_3,V^{133}_1\}$ for systematic study.
 Utilizing \textit{F}-matrices and \textit{R}-symbols, we solve analytically the corresponding one-/two-qubit EBMs of these three models.
 For the one-qubit case, we use the global phase invariant distance as a metric, and based on the one-qubit EBMs, we use GA-enhanced SKA to construct a standard \textit{H}/\textit{T}-gate, then compare it with the Fibonacci model.
 The calculation results show that $V^{131}_3$ gives the best performance, although $V^{113}_3$ and $V^{133}_1$ are slightly inferior to the Fibonacci model at 0- and 1-level approximations, they are comparable to the Fibonacci model at 2- or 3-level approximations.
 For the two-qubit case, we try to approximate a local equivalence class of the CNOT-gate.
 Based on the two-qubit EBMs, we use exhaustive search/GA to get the ideal braidword when the length is short/long.
 Compared with the Fibonacci model, the calculation results show that our model has obvious advantages, $\{V^{113}_3,V^{131}_3,V^{133}_1\}$ can obtain far higher precision (below $10^{-32}$).
-All three models with inverse EBMs find a braidword with l = 20 and local equivalence class with distance equals 0.
+All three models with inverse EBMs find a braidword with $l$ = 20 and local equivalence class with distance equals 0.
 At the same time, the unitary measurement of the computational matrix always is better than the well-known Fibonacci model.
+We conducted a comparison between conventional and unconventional encoding schemes based on metaplectic anyons.
+The explicit forms of EBMs under conventional encoding were solved exactly, these EBMs satisfy the Artin braid group relations.
+However, attempts to construct a universal quantum gate set $\{H, T, CNOT\}$ using these EBMs failed.
+In contrast, after solving for the EBMs under unconventional encoding, these EBMs successfully constructed the universal gate set $\{H, T, CNOT\}$ with low error rates.
+Nevertheless, because this approach requires introducing additional $Z$-anyon for fusion, the continuous worldlines formed by anyon braiding become truncated, thus violating the Artin relations.
+Finally, we try to generalize the metaplectic anyon model to \textit{N}-qubits, but the exact solution is difficult due to the matrix dimension is too large.
 Our work increases the number of topological quantum computing models based on metaplectic anyons and is expected to be applied to future topological quantum computing.